ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ### 4.4.
 Caller
 `mqtt:Caller` is provided as a parameter to the `onMessage` remote function.
-It can be used to send a response back to the publisher in request/response scenario or acknowledge the message when in `manualAcks` mode.
+It can be used to send a response back to the publisher in the request-response scenario or acknowledge the message when in `manualAcks` mode.
 * `complete()` - can be used to acknowledge the message in `manualAcks` mode.
 ```ballerina
 # Completes the received message.